ci-compass/cicf/week02-python-and-jupyter/README.md

 You should have done a `git clone` of the CICF repository in the home directory of your VM in the first week itself.
-In case you have not done that yet, go back to the [previous week's instructions][week1], and follow the instructions under the section titled "Git" there.
+In case you have not done that yet, go back to the [previous week's instructions][week1], and follow the instructions under the section titled "Git".

 [week1]: ../week01-commandline/README.md#Git